What should I know about BitLocker Drive Encryption?Share & Print

 Will it slow my computer down?

-No. Microsoft says BitLocker imposes single-digit percentage overhead.
+No. Microsoft says BitLocker imposes a single-digit percentage overhead.
 In our initial field testing with over 50 laptops and desktops in a variety of usage conditions, there was no noticeable effect on system performance.

 How can I tell if my computer has BitLocker enabled?